GOP promises tax overhaul but have no plan

 The bill is still in the drafting process, and Republican aides say the President is doing exactly what they need him to be doing at this point -- using the bully pulpit to go out there and ramp up public support for a tax reform push.

+"He explained clearly today why Washington must act now on pro-growth tax reform," said Texas Rep. Kevin Brady, the chairman of the House Ways and Means Committee, which writes the tax reform bill.

+"I share the President's goal of wanting this endeavor to be bipartisan," said Utah Sen. Orrin Hatch, who chairs the Senate Finance Committee.

-Desperate for a legislative win, Congress and the White House are also painting a picture of a more united front on tax reform than they had on health care.
-They've formed a group dubbed the "Big Six" that includes Trump's chief economic adviser Gary Cohn, Treasury Secretary Steven Mnuchin, the two leaders of the House and Senate -- House Speaker Paul Ryan and Majority Leader Mitch McConnell -- and the two chairmen of the tax-writing committees, Rep. Kevin Brady and Sen. Orrin Hatch.
+Desperate for a legislative win, Congress and the White House are trying to paint a picture of a more united front on tax reform than they had on health care.
+They've formed a group dubbed the "Big Six" that includes Trump's chief economic adviser Gary Cohn, Treasury Secretary Steven Mnuchin, the two leaders of the House and Senate -- Ryan and Majority Leader Mitch McConnell -- and the two chairmen of the tax-writing committees, Brady and Hatch.

+Trump, who's scheduled to meet with all six next week, said he was "fully committed" to work with Congress on the issue, but still took the liberty to poke at lawmakers in his speech and throw more pressure their way.

+"I don't want to be disappointed by Congress," he said.
+"Do you understand me?"

-The gang has held meetings for months, and the two committees in the House and Senate have worked on tax reform policies for years.
+The "Big Six" has held meetings for months, and the two committees in the House and Senate have worked on tax reform policies for years.

 But if tax reform is anything, it's not simple.
 And it's unclear when exactly the House Ways and Means Committee -- which will release the first body of legislative text -- will put out the initial draft for committee markup.